HMS Challenger (1931)

-HMS Challenger was a survey ship of the United Kingdom's Royal Navy.
-She was laid down in 1930 at Chatham Dockyard and built in a dry dock.
-Afterwards she was moved to Portsmouth for completion and commissioned on 15 March 1932.
+HMS Challenger was a survey ship of the United Kingdom's Royal Navy associated with the discovery of Challenger Deep, the deepest point in the oceans.
+She was laid down in 1930 at Chatham Dockyard and built in a dry dock, before being moved to Portsmouth for completion and commissioning on 15 March 1932.

 Service history

+Pre-war surveys

 Until the outbreak of the Second World War, Challenger surveyed the waters around the United Kingdom, Labrador, the West Indies, and the East Indies.
 On 23 September 1932, she struck a rock 6 nmi north of Ford's Harbour, Labrador, in the Dominion of Newfoundland (56°28′30″N 61°10′00″W) and was beached.
 She was later refloated.

+World War 2 convoys

 From 1939 to 1942 she served in home waters and as a convoy escort.
+On 11 January 1941 she was bombed, suffering at least 4 deaths on board.
 In June and July 1941 she and three Flower-class corvettes escorted the troop ship Anselm from Britain en route for Freetown, Sierra Leone.
 When the troop ship was torpedoed north of the Azores, Challenger and the corvette HMS Starwort rescued hundreds of survivors and then transferred them to the armed merchant cruiser HMS Cathay.

+Post-war surveys

 From 1942 to 1946 Challenger surveyed in the Indian Ocean and the Western Pacific.
 She returned to Chatham in 1946 for a refit before returning to the Persian Gulf in late 1946.
 She left the Gulf in 1947 and went to Cyprus where a shore party logged tides.
 She then proceeded to Gibraltar for another refit in dry dock.

 In December 1947 men from Challenger and from the two destroyers Cockade and Contest were landed in Aden in an attempt to restore order following anti-Jewish rioting.